Eyes - protecting your eyes

 - Looking directly at the sun (or any really bright light, including lightning) can damage your eyes.

-- Rubbing your eye if you get something in it can hurt your eye, so ask an adult to help you.
+- Rubbing your eye if you get something in it can hurt your eye, so ask an adult to help you or wash your eyes with water until it feels better.

-- Use the correct drops/medication for your eyes if you need them, and do not use ones that someone else has used.
+- Use the correct drops/medication for your eyes if you need them, and do not use any that someone else has used.

 Exercise your eyes!